getodk/central-backend/docs/api.md

 **Changed**:

 * The non-extended App User response no longer includes a `createdBy` numeric ID.
 To retrieve the creator of an App User, request the extended response.
+* We no longer reject the request if multiple authentication schemes are presented, and instead document the priority order of the different schemes [here](TODO).

 ### ODK Central v0.9